Jeffrey P. Gold, MD

 Jeffrey P. Gold, MD, is a nationally recognized leader and tireless advocate for transforming higher education, academic medicine and health care delivery.

 He became the eighth chancellor of the University of Nebraska Medical Center, vice president of the University of Nebraska system and chair of the board of UNMC’s principal clinical care academic health system partner, Nebraska Medicine, in early 2014.

-As UNMC’s chief executive officer, Dr. Gold is responsible for all aspects of campus leadership, program quality and operations, including seven colleges, numerous institutes, a staff and faculty of about 5,000 and its 3,800 students.
-Additionally, Nebraska Medicine has over 6,500 employees and an operating budget of well more than $1.5 billion.
-The combined economic impact of the “500-mile campus” academic health center exceeds $4 billion.
+As UNMC’s chief executive officer, Dr. Gold is responsible for all aspects of campus leadership, program quality and operations, including seven colleges, numerous institutes, a staff and faculty of about 7,000 and its 4,300 health professions students.
+Additionally, Nebraska Medicine has over 8,500 employees and an operating budget of well more than $1.9 billion.
+The combined economic impact of the “500-mile campus” academic health center exceeds $5.9 billion.

-In April 2017, Dr. Gold also was named chancellor of the University of Nebraska at Omaha, the state’s public metropolitan university.
-The University of Nebraska at Omaha has an enrollment of over 12,000 undergraduate students, 3,000 graduate students, a broad public service mission and an NCAA Division I athletic program.
+From May 2017 to June 2021, Dr. Gold also served as chancellor of the University of Nebraska at Omaha, the state’s public metropolitan university.
+The University of Nebraska at Omaha has an enrollment of over 13,000 undergraduate students, 3,000 graduate students, a broad public service mission and an NCAA Division I athletic program.

 Dr. Gold holds a health professions academic appointment at the rank of professor in the UNMC College of Medicine, as well as in the UNMC College of Public Health, where his research interests in population health are concentrated.